salimHarthi/Capstone-Project---The-Battle-of-Neighborhoods/README.md

 # Capstone Project
 ### A description of the problem and a discussion of the background.
-In this project I will attempt to find the financial capital that is similar Toronto with and rankes them basd on how similar they are to turanto
+This project is a model that will prdict the monthly rent of an appartment in Toronto.
-Financial capitals that I will be using Toronto, Paris, New York City, and Frankfurt.
+This project will help people who are looking to rent an apprtment in Toronto to get a fair price.

 ### A description of the data and how it will be used to solve the problem.
-problem.
-For the data I will be using foursquare.com apis to retrieve the venus in each of the mentioned cities and compare them based on the venuse
+For the data I will be using foursquare.com apis to retrieve the venus near the appartments to help ditermn the appartment price. also i will be using [kaggel dataset](https://www.kaggle.com/rajacsp/toronto-apartment-price)